509th Weapons Squadron: Cold War

 The 509th Air Refueling Squadron was activated at Roswell Air Force Base, New Mexico and assigned to the 509th Bombardment Group.
 The squadron was one of two air refueling units in the United States Air Force, activated on 12 July 1948.
-The 509th Air Refueling Squadron and 43rd Air Refueling Squadron were the first Air Refueling Squadrons in the Air Force.
+The 509th Air Refueling Squadron and 43rd Air Refueling Squadron were the first air refueling squadrons in the Air Force.
 The squadron initially equipped with Boeing KB-29M Superfortress tankers.
 These aircraft carried a system of hoses, reels, winches and fuel pumps to transfer fuel to the receiver aircraft.
 A power-driven reel for the refueling hose was installed in the rear fuselage at the position where the lower aft turret had been located prior to its removal.
 The KB-29M also had a cable and associated winch (known as the contact line) that was used to assist in the setup of the connection between the two aircraft.

 Although the hose refueling system proved to be feasible, in practice the system had the disadvantage in taking a long time to make the contact and engage the hoses.
 Once contact was made, the rate of fuel transfer was slow, and the hoses provided a lot of aerodynamic drag which limited the airspeed.
 Consequently, the hose system was used for only a few years before it was replaced by the Boeing-developed flying boom system installed on the KB-29L.
 While flying the KB-29 the squadron deployed to RAF Upper Heyford, England from June to September 1952.

 In 1954, the squadron converted to the Boeing KC-97 Stratofreighter, deploying once again to the United Kingdom with the KC-97 for most of the first four months of 1956, this time to RAF Lakenheath.
 The squadron moved to Pease Air Force Base, New Hampshire in January 1958, but was not joined there by the rest of the 509th Bombardment Wing until July.
 The squadron was inactivated in 1965 as the 509th phased down in preparation for inactivation.

 The squadron was activated again in June 1966, with Boeing KC-135 Stratotankers, when the 509th wing expanded its refueling capability by adding a second squadron of tankers to those of the 34th Air Refueling Squadron at Pease.
-It continued to fly the KC-135 until inactivated in 1994 at Griffiss AFB, New York.
+It continued to fly the KC-135 until inactivated in 1994 at Griffiss Air Force Base, New York.